Really Good Thanksgiving Salad Recipe

 When you’re ready to serve the salad, you can microwave the squash or pop it into the oven for a minute or two to finish cooking it.

-If you’re using a fresh pomegranate for this Thanksgiving green salad, the arils can be taken out of it in advance, and refrigerated (but personally, I usually just buy the little cups of pomegranate seeds, because it’s so much easier).
-Any extra pomegranate arils can be used to garnish a Thanksgiving charcuterie board or my lamb lollipop recipe.
+If you’re using a fresh pomegranate for this Thanksgiving green salad, you can de-seed the pomegranate in advance, and refrigerate the seeds (but personally, I usually just buy the little cups of pomegranate seeds, because it’s so much easier).

-On the day of the big feast, prepare the sliced pears and toss everything together and you’re ready to go!
+On the day of the big feast, slice the pears and toss everything together and you’re ready to go!

 More Foxes Love Lemons Favorites